North Dakota legislature says ‘yes’ to state beef checkoff

 Additionally I-BAND worries about a connection between the national cattle industry marketing and trade group, the National Cattlemen’s Beef Association and its sister groups, the Federation of State Beef Councils and the Cattlemen’s Beef Board that oversee the checkoff at the national level.
 “The federation falls under the NCBA umbrella.
 When you send your federation money in for your seat that check is written to NCBA,” Kinev said.
 I-BAND believes checkoff dollars are directly or indirectly financing NCBA’s anti-country of origin labeling lobbying efforts that contradict I-BAND policy, and supporting litigation like a recent lawsuit filed against USDA to halt implementation of COOL.

-Ellingson said the board that "many layers" of oversight assure that funds are used as intended, and not for lobbying.
-"Producers can rest assured those dollars are audited in major ways to be sure they are going where they should," she said.
+Ellingson said that “many layers” of oversight assure that funds are used as intended, and not for lobbying.
+“Producers can rest assured those dollars are audited in major ways to be sure they are going where they should,” she said.
 Checkoff funds are not accessible to NDSA.
-"Stockmens has nothing to gain, directly.
-Our industry has everything to gain," Ellingson said, of the new checkoff funds.
+“Stockmens has nothing to gain, directly.
+Our industry has everything to gain,” Ellingson said, of the new checkoff funds.

 Bill sponsor Rep. Dick Anderson, a McHenry County farmer, said that he heard from voters in his district that were both for and against the bill.
 “The majority of the people that were for it were on the stockmen’s association.
 I was told by the North Dakota Stockmen’s Association that there is no money for research so they needed to put some in there, to help with research.”
 I-BAND members were the outspoken opponents to the bill, he said.